Welcome to Shoreline Public Schools!

 In order to attend Kindergarten in the fall, children must be five years old by Aug.
 31, 2019.
 When registering at your home/boundary/neighborhood school please bring:

 - Proof of age (e.g. birth certificate, passport or USCIS document)

 - Health history, including immunization records - IMMUNIZATIONS MUST BE COMPLETE BEFORE STARTING SCHOOL

-- Proof of residency (e.g. utility bill, lease agreement, mortgage statement, tax statement) - Shoreline residents only
+- Proof of residency (e.g. utility bill, lease agreement, mortgage statement, property tax statement) - Shoreline residents only

 - Parent's/Guardian's telephone (day and evening)